FreeDSx/LDAP/docs/Client/Configuration.md

 ------------------
 #### servers

-An array of LDAP servers.
+An array of LDAP servers or a single server name as a string.
 When connecting the servers are tried in order until one connects.

 **Default**: `[]`